qor/qor-example/README.md

 As you can see QOR/Gorm added an `id` field as well as timestamp fields to keep track of creation, modification, and deletion times.
 We can ignore this for now - the main point is that you create your models without a unique identifier - QOR/Gorm will do this for you automatically.

-NB: If you add new fields to your model they will get added to the database automatically with `DB.AutoMigrate` - deletions or *changes* of eg. the type will *not* be automatically migratedt.
+NB: If you add new fields to your model they will get added to the database automatically with `DB.AutoMigrate` - deletions or *changes* of eg. the type will *not* be automatically migrated.

 #### Insert some users